8 signs you may have a leaky gut

 - Remove all known and suspected problematic foods.
 Gluten, dairy products and sugar should be eliminated.
 Since they very commonly cause food intolerance or allergy, it may be necessary to temporarily eliminate other foods such as soy, corn, nuts and eggs.
 It is best to be guided by a naturopath or nutritionist in this matter.

 - Heal the lining of your intestines with a glutamine supplement.
-Glutamine literally helps to heal and seal the gut because it provides fuel for the intestinal cells; helping to repair and regenerate them.
+Our Ultimate Gut Health Powder provides you with adequate glutamine supplementation and literally helps to heal and seal the gut because it provides fuel for the intestinal cells; helping to repair and regenerate them.

 - Re-inoculate your intestines with beneficial microbes.
 A good quality probiotic is helpful, as is including fermented foods in your diet, such as sauerkraut, kefir and kimchi.